zafeirian/Computational-Nuclear-Physics/README.md

 A collection of projects and computational exercises for the Computational Nuclear Physics course at Aristotle University of Thessaloniki (AUTh).

 The course contains 5 different computational projects:
-1️⃣: Deuterium ✔️
+:one: Deuterium ✔️
-:two: .
-Neutron Star Crust
+:two: Neutron Star Crust
-:three:.
-Radiodating
+:three: Radiodating
-:four:.
-Core scattering
+:four: Core scattering
-:five:.
-TOV Equations
+:five: TOV Equations